ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

-Here's an example that I didn't work on, I only witnessed it from a distance.
+Here's an example that I didn't work on; I only witnessed it from a distance.
 TSDL stands for Teacher Student Data Linkage.
 So say you're a company like AIR and you have to decide, for a state, who's a good teacher based on how their students did.
 (That's hard, by the way.)

 You need, of course, some Teacher Student Data Linkage data.
 Certainly the school districts in the state have this, right?